janiluuk/picorder/Readme.md

-# Picorder - a Raspberry Pi TFT Audio Recorder
+# Picorder - an Audio Recorder for Raspberry Pi + 3.5" TFT display

 A Raspberry Pi menu system for audio recording with manual and automatic modes, compatible with Waveshare 3.5-inch TFT touch display.
 Also works on Linux desktop systems using pygame with X11.